martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 exchanged on the assumption that signaling and TLS peers are the same.
 If a secondary protocol uses the signaling channel with the assumption that the signaling and TLS peers are the same then that protocol is vulnerable to attack.
-Such a signaling system, while out of scope for this document, requires that the signaling layer is authenticated and bound to any TLS connections.
+A signaling system that can defend against session concatenation, while out of scope for this document, requires that the signaling layer is authenticated and bound to any TLS connections.

 It is important to note that multiple connections can be created within the same signaling session.
 An attacker might concatenate only part of a session,